-Enough filtered water to cover the bones by 2-3 inches
+- filtered water enough to cover bones by 2-3 inches

 When the water is close to boiling, remove all the scum that rises to the top with a skimming spoon.
 This can also take a few minutes, but it is necessary for the best tasting broth.

-Once the scum is gone, add the sea salt.
+Once the scum is removed from the pot of barbecue bone broth, add the sea salt.

 Cover and simmer gently for 12 hours.

 Using a ladle, strain into jars, cover, and refrigerate once the bottles have cooled down.
 The fat will rise to the top and will solidify in the refrigerator.
 This fat seal will help preserve the broth.

 The fat should be removed before the broth is reheated.
 It can be used as a healthy cooking fat in all kinds of dishes.